 Zatik – This line is one of my favorites.
 After trying almost every product, I continue to buy them again and again because of the high quality and freshness of the ingredients.
 Zatik products are made using fresh raw botanicals cultivated on USDA certified organic farms.
 They are produced at room temperature to retain the integrity of the nutrients and essential minerals that exist in oils and botanical extracts.
 You can tell the products are fresh – you can almost eat them!

 Weleda – Weleda has a full line of personal care products.
 What I love most about them is they grow the bulk of their ingredients in their own biodynamic gardens (beyond organic).
 All in all, they’ve got acres of gardens scattered across the world, including Germany, Netherlands, Brazil, New Zealand, and Argentina.
 This allows them to grow hundreds of species of medicinal plants from a variety of climates.
-The line is readily available at Whole foods and most natural food stores.
+The line is readily available at Whole Foods and most natural food stores.
+I have also spotted their products at Target and drugstores like CVS.
+I personally love the Weleda Body Butter!

 Griffin Remedy – My favorite lotion is the Griffin Remedy Omega-3 body lotion.
 Griffin Remedy formulates products that use only the purest, cleanest all-natural ingredients, and offer it at the lowest price possible.
 I have to say I like the price point as many high quality natural products are not cheap!
 They offer a full range of all-natural body care products, formulated with vitamins, botanicals and essential oils.
 Griffin Remedy products are vegan, 100% paraben-free, with no artificial colors or fragrances and stylishly packaged in recycled materials.